 Throat pain can make it hard to talk and eat, so if it's severe or doesn't clear up, it's important to find the cause.
-If you have persistent throat pain, Ramie A. Tritt, MD, and Gregg R. Sachs, DO, of Atlanta ENT, Sinus & Allergy Associates, P.C. can help.
-They’re board-certified otolaryngologists who have extensive experience in treating the causes of throat pain.
-Call one of their two offices in Atlanta, Georgia, today, or schedule a consultation using the online booking form.
+If you have persistent throat pain, Ramie A. Tritt, MD, of Atlanta ENT, Sinus & Allergy Associates, P.C. can help.
+He's a board-certified otolaryngologist who has extensive experience in treating the causes of throat pain.
+Call one of his two offices in Atlanta, Georgia, today, or schedule a consultation using the online booking form.

 Throat pain is a common problem that most people experience to some degree in their lives.

 Throat pain isn't quite the same as a sore throat.
 While it’s unpleasant, the sensation you experience with a sore throat is one of rawness on the rear surface of your throat, whereas throat pain is a deeper feeling that can affect any area of your throat.

 Viral infections like colds, flu, and croup commonly cause sore throats.
 Throat pain can develop in severe cases or when a bacterial infection sets in like strep throat or tonsillitis.
 Other potential causes of throat pain include: